 Were you like me?
 Did you start your business because you were successful at something?
 That’s what I did, and lots of other entrepreneurs start out that way too.

-Did you find that once you had started it you gradually realised you needed a whole new range of skills to run it and grow it?
-I did that too.
+Did you find that once you had started it, you gradually realised you needed a whole new range of skills to run it and grow it?
+Yep, so did I.

 - Writing job descriptions: How would the staff member be fully aware of their responsibilities otherwise?